benwiz/blog/README.md

 bundle exec jekyll serve
 ```

+Do stuff with `rake --tasks` or look at Rakefile

 ## How to create a new post

 Create a file in `_posts/` using the format `YYYY-MM-DD-title.org|md`